The story that you hear you might think rather queer. - Donovan, in Gold Watch Blues

 Consider the tens of millions of maimed and killed victims of Operation Barbarossa that aimed at conquering the Soviet Union, and also the sort of evidence that Yogananda actually was magically behind it.
 Look out for alternative lessons also (Kriyananda 2011:131; 2004, No. 289) (Wikipedia, "Operation Barbarossa")

 There may still be eye witnesses that Yogananda said he had influenced Hitler's mind to attack Russia in the summer of 1941 - some may still be alive.
 How willing they are to tell, is quite another matter, and what they heard him tell might be so too.
-That cleared up so far, there are people that the Yognananda's direct Kriyananda told these Yogananda things to.
-Mind, still, they are stories of Yogananda claims Yogananda disciples and disciples of disciples.
-Thus, a pinch of salt or three could well be in place so far, until reliable evidence is forthcoming in the matter.
+That cleared up so far, there are people to confirm that Yogananda's direct disciple Kriyananda told about his claimed influence on der Führer, and wrote about it too.
+However, as sources they are stories of Yogananda claims by Yogananda disciples and disciples of one of his disciples, if not more disciples.
+Considering that, a pinch of salt or three could well be in place until more, reliable evidence is forthcoming in the matter.

 He seems to have said it, but was what he told reliable?
 That is the second part of this.
 Black Arts, or influence by magic, is outside of the realm where many good proofs are found in such amounts and of such quality that the majority of scientists and sceptics may support that Art.
 However, there is evidence that Yogananda had a leaning towards the occult Lola Williamson writes: